ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 Call `builder.AddApplicationInsightsEventListener()` to enable it.
 Note that you can supply options to enable logging of metadata, such as personal identity number, age and IP.

-___Note:___ This event listener is available is available through a separate package called `ActiveLogin.Authentication.BankId.AspNetCore.AzureMonitor`.
+___Note:___ This event listener is available is available through a separate package called `ActiveLogin.Authentication.BankId.AzureMonitor`.

 ```csharp
 services